Alphabetical Plant Listing

 Field Thistle, Pasture Thistle, Carduus discolor

 Cirsium discolor (Field Thistle) is a tall biennial or short-lived perennial producing a basal rosette in the first year and flowers in the second year.
 Its upright stem is usually hairy and branched on the upper third.
 It is clad with alternate leaves with deep spine-tipped lobes and downy white undersides.
 In early summer to fall, the plant boasts lavender pink pincushion-like flower heads, 2 in. across (5 cm), packed with over 100 disc flowers.
-Blooming for about a month, they produce copious nectar and are visited by numerous bees, beetles and butterflies.
-The blossoms give way to seeds with long downy plumes that facilitate dispersal by the wind.
-Finches, small mammals and insects eat the seeds.
-Found in meadows, wood edges and openings, field borders, abandoned fields, pastures and roadsides in the eastern half of the U.S. and Canada, Field Thistle has a central taproot and does not spread by rhizomes.
-It is not invasive or as difficult to control as non-native thistles.
+Blooming for about a month, they produce copious nectar.
+Field Thistle presents a sumptuous feast for pollinators, including bumble bees, honey bees, clearwing moths, and many butterflies.
+It also is the larval host plant for the beautiful Painted Lady butterfly.
+The blossoms give way to seeds with long, downy plumes that facilitate dispersal by the wind.
+Finches, small mammals, and insects eat the seeds.
+Found in meadows, wood edges and openings, field borders, abandoned fields, pastures, and roadsides in the eastern half of the U.S. and Canada, Field Thistle has a central taproot and does not spread by rhizomes.
+It is not invasive or as challenging to control as non-native thistles.

 • Thrives in full sun to partial shade and average to dry soil moisture.
 Plants have a deep root system and should not require supplemental water once established.